A pro triathlete’s guide to Christmas training

 The easiest way to approach training around Christmas time is to keep relaxed.
 We have a saying in our group in Leeds whenever talk of racing, training intensity or just overdoing it arises.
 We just say “it’s only December”, and it’s the same for October and November, too.

 But the point is valid through to the new year and even January, to an extent.
-Your coach, if you have one, will understand the complications of the holidays and you should never be stressed about fitting in training sessions if it doesn’t quite fit with family or social plans.
+Your coach, if you have one, will understand the complications of the holidays and you should never be stressed about fitting in training sessions and following a training plan if it doesn’t quite fit with family or social plans.

 How to plan training over Christmas